 The perfect spot for the clock was on my pegboard shelf, but sadly I have no room to hang the shelf where it will be easy to access!

 We found the shabby chic highboy in a thrift store.
 It didn’t have any drawers, however it’ll be great flat storage for works-in-progress or fabric.
 I have a few print press letters and trinkets in the old printer drawer shown on top of it that I’ll eventually fill in as I unpack my things.

-Right beside the highboy I have an area for a desk which is simply the other hollow core door hubs cut down and painted for me (as you saw above).
+Right beside the highboy I have an area for a desk which is simply the other hollow core door Hubs cut down and painted for me (as you saw above).
 Underneath it, I’ve stored my air compressor.

-I’m still working on a vintage chair for the desk area.
+I’m still working on a vintage steno chair for the desk area.
 I’m also working on a drafting stool that used to belong to my uncle; I’ll use it for the cutting table.
 So far we’ve stripped the vinyl off the seat and painted the metal a tropical blue:

 I have plans to either upholster the seat in leather or strip off the foam and restore the wood underneath.
 Either way, I’ll be painting it with my birds of a feather logo (just like I did with the clock).